Characterisation of distributions via record-like observations: Introduction and Preliminaries

 \section{Introduction and Preliminaries}

-The characterisation of distributions is a well-established topic in probability theory.
-There are hundreds of papers, as well as several monographs, devoted to the problem of finding properties that determine families of distributions.
-Many of these characterisations are defined through extremes and record values.
-For instance, chapter 4 of the monograph \cite{ABN} on record theory is devoted to the characterisation of distributions; also, the monograph \cite{A2017} on general characterisation of univariate distributions has chapter 5 focused on records.
-This topic remains an active area of research; see \cite{AV,GC}.
+The characterisation of probability distributions is a well-established area of probability theory, with hundreds of papers and several monographs devoted to identifying properties that determine families of distributions.
+Beyond their role in classical extreme value theory, record values and related statistics, such as $k$-records or weak records, have been extensively used to characterise probability distributions.
+For example, Chapter~4 of the monograph~\cite{ABN} on record theory is devoted to distributional characterisations, while Chapter~5 of~\cite{A2017}, a monograph on general characterisations of univariate distributions, focuses specifically on records.

-In \cite{GLS07a} the authors characterise distributions $F$ such that the sequence $(N_n - cM_n)$ is a martingale, where $N_n$ is the number of records and $M_n$ is the maximum among the first $n$ observations of an independent and identically distributed (iid) random sequence $(X_n)$, with cumulative distribution function (cdf) $F$.
-In the particular case where $F$ is continuous, with support $\RR_+=[0, \infty)$, the only solution is the exponential distribution with parameter $c$.
-In the discrete case, with support $\ZZ_+=\{0, 1, \ldots\}$, the solution is a mixture of a Dirac mass at 0 and the geometric distribution starting at 1.

-The martingale property of $(N_n-cM_n)$ is of interest due to its usefulness in analysing the limiting behaviour of $N_n$ for geometrically distributed observations.
-With suitable modifications based on the hazard function, this approach can also be applied to other discrete distributions and even extended to a broader class of record-like objects, such as near-, geometric- and $\delta$-records.
-See \cite{BPS,Eli,GLS07b} for definitions and \cite{GLS12b,GLS12c} for asymptotic results obtained using the martingale method.

-In this paper, we focus attention on $\delta$-records.
-Given a random sequence $(X_n)$ and a real constant $\delta\ne0$, $X_n$ is $\delta$-record if it is greater than all previous observations plus $\delta$; that is, if $X_n > M_{n-1} + \delta$, where $M_{n-1}=\max\{X_1,\ldots, X_{n-1}\}$ for $n\ge2$.
-We point out that when $\delta < 0$, these record-like observations can effectively replace plain records in various statistical inference procedures; see \cite{GLS12b,GLS14}.
-For $\delta>0$ some applications are described, for instance, in \cite{LS}.
-As can be seen from their definition, $\delta$-records are a natural generalisation of records which can be studied using similar mathematical tools.
-For instance, letting $N_n$ denote the number of $\delta$-records among iid random variables $X_1,\ldots, X_n$, the sequence $(N_n-cM_n)$ is a martingale for some particular cases of the exponential and geometric distributions.

-We investigate conditions on $F$ and the parameters $c>0, \delta\in\RR\setminus\{0\}$ under which $(N_n-cM_n)$ is a martingale.
-This problem, motivated by previous questions on the asymptotic behaviour of $N_n$, is reformulated as the functional equation